 - Simplifying diagnostic tests for biliary atresia.
 Scientists have discovered a blood protein that, when present at high levels, indicates biliary atresia.
 This simple test helps lower costs, improves accuracy of diagnosis and allows children to skip some diagnostic tests and go straight to treatment.

 - Developing a biomarker of disease activity for children with inflammatory bowel disease (IBD).
 Identifying and understanding a biomarker can help tailor treatment for better results.

 - Leading research for liver, pancreas and GI diseases as one of 18 National Institutes of Health-funded digestive centers.
 Cincinnati Children’s is the only center among those 18 that focuses on pediatric digestive disorders.

 - Providing total pancreatectomy with islet autotransplantation (TPIAT) procedures for children with severe and chronic pancreatitis.

 - Providing successful living transplant to children of all ages, including the very young and small.
 Our living donor program offers a second option for life-saving treatment that can greatly reduce time on the waiting list.

 - Developing MRI and serum liver biomarkers to stage autoimmune liver disease, which will help measure the success of treatments.

 - Developing new treatment strategies to block inflammation and improve symptoms of children with allergic diseases of the esophagus and intestines at the Center for Eosinophilic Disorders.

 - Offering a multidisciplinary approach to promoting intestinal growth and better absorption of nutrients.
-Our gastroenterologists at the Intestinal Rehabilitation Center led a clinical trial of a new medication that allowed children to reach full enteral feedings, thus substantially decreasing or eliminating the need for parenteral nutrition.
+Our gastroenterologists at the Intestinal Care Center led a clinical trial of a new medication that allowed children to reach full enteral feedings, thus substantially decreasing or eliminating the need for parenteral nutrition.